847-995-1205

 When Do Employers Need to Provide Accommodations to Disabled Employees?

-Posted on February 06, 2023 in Employer defense
+Posted on February 06, 2023 in Employer Defense

 Illinois Employer Defense LawyerWhen it comes to workplace accommodations for disabled employees, there are a few things that employers need to know.
 Accommodations must be provided in order for disabled employees to have equal opportunities in the workplace and access to the same benefits as their non-disabled colleagues.
 It is important for employers to understand when they are legally required to provide accommodations so that they can ensure their business is compliant with federal and state laws.
 Employers who fail to meet these requirements could potentially face discrimination lawsuits from employees, and in these situations, they will have a burden of proof to show that they have complied with the applicable laws.